 Blind contour drawing is a really important activity that beginner artists need to engage in, to lead them towards their goal of drawing successfully.

-Blind contour drawing means you draw the edge of an object without looking at the paper.
+Blind contour drawing is the process of drawing the edge of an object without looking at the paper.

-At first, it is hard to understand what on earth you can gain from it but as with everything we learn, the more we understand, the more things fall into place in our minds.
+At first, it's hard to understand what on earth you gain from this but as with everything we learn, the more we practice, the more things fall into place and make sense in our minds.

 The most common exercise used to practice pure contour drawing is to draw your own hand.

-Below you can see the results I achieved after doing the blind contour exercise, which proves it does work!
+Below you can see the results I achieved after doing the blind contour exercise, which proved to me that it does work!

 A contour is an edge and edges combine to make a whole image.